drovak0/wf-2020-11-15/week3/day3/hackathon.md

 # Hackathon / Battle Buddy Assignments

-- [ ] send assigned groups in mattermost

 - Description: Groups of 2-3 for Python
 - Goal: keep each other accountable
 - Check in daily